 Yes, you may feel the urge to only target keywords with commercial intent, but developing informational materials can boost your rankings and give Google solid queues to accurately categorize your site.

-Many marketers believe that the team behind the world’s biggest search engine is attempting to create a more semantic internet.
+Many marketers believe that the team behind the world’s biggest search engine is attempting to create a more semantic internet(based on semantic search).

 In other words, the company is trying to provide better results based on the meanings behind the different searches, rather than the words themselves.
 Theoretically, this would make it easy for users to find solutions and connect with brands more efficiently.

 This is part of the reason why strategies like keyword stuffing don’t yield great results anymore, because search engines are starting to look at intent rather than the search terms on their own.

 How to Show Up First on Google Search (Top SEO Results)

 If you’re about to launch a new business website, you’ve probably asked yourself “how do I get my website to show up on Google search?”